walkness/walkerangell.com/data/content/development/projects/nearbysupply.md

 I developed a complete backend and frontend to enable realtime communication between shoppers and shops.

 Anticipating an eventual need for robust machine learning and natural language processing capabilities, Python seemed like a natural choice, so I chose Django to power the backend.
-The incredible [http://www.django-rest-framework.org/](Django REST framework) made it easy to impelement a JSON API to be consumed by the JavaScript or iOS frontend.
+The incredible [Django REST framework](http://www.django-rest-framework.org/) made it easy to impelement a JSON API to be consumed by the JavaScript or iOS frontend.

 The realtime component is implemented using a user's choice of Email, SMS (provided by [Twilio](https://www.twilio.com/)), and iOS push notifications while the user _is not_ using the app, or using Websockets (provided by [PubNub](https://www.pubnub.com/)) while the user _is_ using the app.
 To keep the responses snappy, I pulled all of the notification processing out of the request/response cycle using [Celery](http://www.celeryproject.org/) and [RabbitMQ](https://www.rabbitmq.com/), which also provides a solid foundation for asynchronous processing of shopper queries.